How to submit a patch

 Once your commit has gone in, you should delete the branch containing your change:

-git checkout -q origin/master git branch -D my_feature
+git checkout -q origin/main git branch -D my_feature

 Skia’s principal downstream user is Chromium, and any change to Skia rendering output can break Chromium.
 If your change alters rendering in any way, you are expected to test for and alleviate this.
 You may be able to find a Skia team member to help you, but the onus remains on each individual contributor to avoid breaking Chrome.